vhin0210/PHP-PSNPublicTrophies/README.md

 // Get Ticket UUID from Playstation Network by loging in to Playstation Network (works best with 2-Step Verification)
 // Get the login URL.
 Copy the URL and open in a new tab
 // Login and copy the whole URL.
-If you have 2-Step Verification, don't enter the Verification Code on that PS form.
+Your PSN account must have 2-Step Verification enabled, don't enter the Verification Code on that PS form.
 $authUrl = $psnAuth->getAuthenticateUrl();

 // Get Ticket UUID from the URL you copied.